-- Feed protecting mechanism
+- Repository protection mechanism

 Makes sure that Chocolatey is installed.

 Synchronizing existing computer software with packages that exists in your package feed(s).
-Eg. if 7-zip is installed on a computer and exists in any of your feeds, then it will show on the website as installed.
+E.g. if 7-zip is installed on a computer and exists in any of your feeds, then it will show on the website as installed.
 This means that you gain control of your software so that you can manage it immediately.

 Keeping track of schedules, so that commands are being executed in the desired time window.

-What's a package feed?
+What's a package feed/repo?

 It's simply a web service that contains information about packages, where to download them, and the packages themselves.
-Sometimes it's called a repository, feed or just a source.
+Sometimes it's called a repository, repo, feed or just a source.

 Deployify provide you with a private and secure package feed automatically when you sign up, but you can add as many as you want.
 It's very easy to add software to a repository.